peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* The remainder of the two numbers.
+* The remainder that would result when this arbitrary-precision integer is divided by a 32-bit signed integer.

 **Throws:**